 Hyperprolinemia type II results in proline levels in the blood between 10 and 15 times higher than normal, and high levels of a related compound called pyrroline-5-carboxylate.
-This form of the disorder has signs and symptoms that vary in severity, and is more likely than type I to involve seizures or intellectual disability.
+This form of the disorder is more likely than type I to involve seizures or intellectual disability that vary in severity.

 Hyperprolinemia can also occur with other conditions, such as malnutrition or liver disease.
-In particular, individuals with conditions that cause elevated levels of lactic acid in the blood (lactic acidemia) may have hyperprolinemia as well, because lactic acid inhibits the breakdown of proline.
+In particular, individuals with conditions that cause elevated levels of a chemical called lactic acid in the blood (lactic acidosis) may have hyperprolinemia as well, because lactic acid stops (inhibits) the breakdown of proline.

 It is difficult to determine the prevalence of hyperprolinemia type I because most people with the condition do not have any symptoms.
-Hyperprolinemia type II is a rare condition; its prevalence is also unknown.
+Hyperprolinemia type II is thought to be a rare condition; its prevalence is also unknown.

-Inherited hyperprolinemia is caused by deficiencies in the enzymes that break down (degrade) proline.
-Hyperprolinemia type I is caused by a mutation in the PRODH gene, which provides instructions for producing the enzyme proline oxidase.
-This enzyme begins the process of degrading proline by starting the reaction that converts it to pyrroline-5-carboxylate.
+Hyperprolinemia type I is caused by variants in the PRODH gene, which provides instructions for producing an enzyme called proline dehydrogenase.
+This enzyme begins the process of breaking down proline by starting the reaction that converts proline to pyrroline-5-carboxylate.